mczubak2/daietto/wp-content/plugins/webp-converter-for-media/readme.txt

 After installing the plugin you do not have to do anything more.
 Your current images will be converted into a new format.
 When compress images is finished, users will automatically receive new, much lighter images than the original ones.

 As of today, over 90% of users use browsers that support the WebP format.
 The loading time of your website depends to a large extent on its weight.
-Now you can speed up it in a few seconds without much effort!
+Using convert WebP, now you can and speed up it in a few seconds without much effort!

 This will be a profit both for your users who will not have to download so much data, but also for a server that will be less loaded.
 Remember that a better optimized website also affects your Google ranking.

 #### Support for additional directories

-Now you can optimize images not only from `/uploads` directory but also from `/plugins` and `/themes` directories.
+Now you can convert WebP and optimize images not only from `/uploads` directory but also from `/plugins` and `/themes` directories.
 This allows full integration with the WebP format!

 #### How does this work?

-- By adding images to your Media Library, they are automatically converted and saved in a separate directory.
+- By adding images to your Media Library, convert WebP starts automatically and WebP images are saved in a separate directory.
 - If you have just installed the plugin, you can optimize images with one click.
 - As WebP you will see all the images added to the Media Library and other selected directories.
 - When the browser tries to download an image file, the server verifies if it supports `image/webp` files and if the file exists.